kettanaito/remix-og-image/README.md

   // from the plugin.
 Use the `isOpenGraphImageRequest` utility from the library. if (isOpenGraphImageRequest(request)) {
     /**
-     * @note Throw the OG image response instead of returning it.
-     * This way, you don't have to deal with the `loader` function
+     * @note In Remix before single fetch, you have to throw this response.
-     * returning a union of OG image data and the actual data
-     * returned to the UI component.
      */
-    throw json(openGraphImage())
+    return Response.json(openGraphImage())
   }

   // Compute and return any data needed for the OG image.